Oyehut, Washington

 Oyehut is a census-designated place (CDP) in Grays Harbor County, Washington, United States.
 The population was 79 at the 2020 census, down from 85 at the 2010 census.
 Prior to 2010 it was part of the combined Oyehut-Hogan's Corner CDP.

 Geography

 Oyehut is located in western Grays Harbor County at the south end of Washington State Route 115.
 The CDP is bordered to the south by the city of Ocean Shores, to the east by SR 115, to the north by Ocean City State Park, and to the west by the Pacific Ocean.
 Via SR 115 and SR 109, it is 18 mi east to Hoquiam.

 According to the United States Census Bureau, the Oyehut CDP has a total area of 1.6 sqkm, of which 0.03 sqkm, or 2.02%, are water.

+Demographics

+Oyehut first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Oyehut-Hogans Corner CDP.